-This paper proposes a novel islanding detection method (IDM) for grid-connected photovoltaic systems (GCPVSs) through a disturbance injection in the maximum power point (MPP) tracking algorithm.
-When an absolute deviation of the output voltage exceeds a threshold, the applied disturbance shifts system operating point from its MPP condition.
-This leads to a sharp active power output reduction and consequently, a significant voltage drop in islanded mode.
+This paper proposes a novel islanding detection method (IDM) for grid-connected photovoltaic systems (GCPVSs) through a disturbance injection in the maximum power point tracking (MPPT) algorithm.
+When an absolute deviation of the output voltage exceeds a threshold, the applied disturbance shifts system operating point from its maximum power point (MPP) condition.
+This leads to a sharp active power output reduction and consequently, a significant voltage drop in islanded mode beyond the standard voltage limit.
 The proposed algorithm is defined in a way that the distributed generator (DG) can be restored to MPP after islanding classification.
-It is thereby effective in microgrid where the power injection at maximum level to cater the critical loads and maintain the stability of the isolated area are pursued.
+It is thereby effective in microgrid in where the power injection at maximum level to cater the critical loads and maintain the stability of the isolated area are pursued.
+An intentional time delay has also been considered to avoid nuisance tripping in short-circuit faults which do not require tripping.
 The assessment of the proposed technique has been conducted for a sample network containing two GCPVSs in a real-time platform including actual relays in hardware-in-the-loop (HiL).
-The provided results under extensive islanding endorse timely and accurately detection with negligible non-detection zone (NDZ) and no false tripping in non-islanding disturbances.
-The comparative analysis of the presented scheme with a few recent IDMs highlights its overall superiorities, including very small NDZ, fast detection, thresholds self-standing determination, no adverse effect on power quality, and simple and inexpensive integration.
+The provided results under extensive islanding scenarios defined in islanding standards endorse timely and accurately detection with negligible non-detection zone (NDZ) as well as no false tripping in non-islanding disturbances.
+The comparative analysis of the presented scheme with a few recent IDMs for GCPVS highlights its overall superiorities, including very small NDZ, fast detection, thresholds self-standing determination, no adverse effect on power quality, and simple and inexpensive integration.

 - Grid-connected photovoltaic system (GCPVS)